 Many times we get the question of what is the point of getting tradelines if we don’t guarantee the results?
-As an example, we had a recent customer who called us up wanting to get a better rate on his home purchase, get a few credit cards, and refinance his auto loan, and he asked us how to purchase tradelines, and if they would help him.
+As an example, we had a recent customer who called us up wanting to get a better rate on his home purchase, get a few credit cards, and refinance his auto loan, and he asked us how to purchase or rent tradelines, and if they would help him.
 The answer is, yes, tradelines will always help, as putting positive data can only raise the scores, but we cannot guarantee that he would accomplish the goals he had, so he wondered why it was that he would do it.

 For this, we have an analogy: